RVN91/MicroMorph/README.md

 ### Contour tracing

-First, it transverses through the array row wise and assigns the first pixel it encounters as the starting pixel of the boundary (b).
+First, it traverses through the array row wise and assigns the first pixel it encounters as the starting pixel of the boundary (b).
 Then the algorithm travels through the array in the Moore Neighbourhood until the starting pixel is reached again, see Fig. 1.
 The algorithm ONLY works for closed boundaries!

 Algorithm:
 1. Find the first non-zero pixel travelling row wise.